terra-money/docs/docs/learn/protocol.md

 - No more Luna will be unlocked until six months have passed (the cliff).
 - After six months, the remaining 700 Luna will begin to unlock every block over a 2-year period at a rate of .96 Luna per day (700 Luna ÷ 730 days).

+Luna that is in the vesting state can still be [delegated, redeleagated, or undelegated](#bonding-staking-and-delegating) from validators.

+To learn how to view vesting Luna in your wallet, visit the [Terra Station vesting guide](./terra-station/vesting.md).

 To learn more about vesting, visit the [How vesting works](../develop/vesting.md).

 ## Validators